dorukardahan/twitterapi-io-mcp/recipes/04-pagination.md

 - If your query is vague/short, increase `max_results` (15–20) and filter to `type: "endpoint"`.
 - If results are ambiguous, add 1–2 context tokens: `"followers cursor"`, `"mentions next_cursor"`.
+- If multiple endpoints have similar `score`, prefer the one whose `path` contains the pagination term you care about.